Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion

-\section{INTRODUCTION}
+\section{Introduction}

-When an autonomous vehicle interacts with other traffic participants, the awareness of the intentions of these participants strongly impacts the safety and reliability of its decision-making.
+\IEEEPARstart{W}{hen} an autonomous vehicle interacts with other traffic participants, the awareness of the intentions of these participants strongly impacts the safety and reliability of its decision-making.
 This has motivated the studies on \textit{intention-aware} motion planning~\cite{park2019planner, wu2023intent, varga2023intention}.
+Being aware of the intentions of traffic components can notably improve the autonomy and safety of the traffic~\cite{song2022train, moukahal2021vulnerability, hernandez2021ai}.
 Fig.~\ref{fig:intersection} shows an intersection case where an \gls{ev} plans a left turn while avoiding collisions with \glspl{ov} and pedestrians from the opposite direction.
 Understanding the intentions of these participants (e.g., moving fast or slowly) facilitates the design of a safe and flexible policy.
 Intention-aware motion planning has been formulated as a \gls{pomdp}~\cite{bai2015intention}, where intentions are discrete-valued unobservable variables encoding uncertain policies~\cite{bandyopadhyay2013intention}.
 Decision-making with the awareness of intentions aims at a safe policy for all assumed opponents' behaviors, rendering a challenging planning problem with complex uncertainties, for which planning-based methods, such as reinforcement learning, have been used~\cite{qi2018intent}.
 However, these methods rely on precise agent models, causing \textit{sim-to-real} issues when models are imprecise~\cite{zhao2020sim}.
 Moreover, these solutions hardly ensure formal safety guarantees or probable risk restrictions~\cite{li2019formal}.
 These concerns enforce the need for an intention-aware controller that is correct by design and is robust to modeling errors, which has not been addressed in the literature.